 To receive distinction, students must satisfy the following:

-- Present and defend a thesis before a committee of three (or more) faculty
+- Present and successfully defend a thesis of original work before a committee of three or more faculty.

 The Juniata Chemistry Department is dedicated to creating a safety culture.
 The degree to which one follows safe laboratory practices is a primary indication of one's competence.
 The chemistry department takes safety very seriously.
 Juniata has codified our procedures for maintaining safe laboratory environments in a Chemical Hygiene Plan.
 All chemistry students must be familiar with this plan and adhere to its requirements.
 Juniata Laboratory Safety Training is provided at the beginning of the introductory chemistry laboratory courses.
 Additional training is provided during upper level courses.